Smokers at Greater Risk of Dying from COVID-19

 It is first reported increase in region after six weeks of decline

-Leader of 10-member team that traveled to China dismisses theory that novel coronavirus leaked from Chinese laboratory
+Leader of 10-member team that traveled to China dismisses theory that novel coronavirus leaked from

 Hans Kluge says vaccines are offering hope, while virus variants are creating greater risks

-Director-General Tedros Adhanom Ghebreyesus say studies show that not delivering equitable access to vaccines would not only be 'a catastrophic moral
+Director-General Tedros Adhanom Ghebreyesus say studies show that not delivering equitable access to

 Nation observes tragic milestone as new variant of coronavirus discovered in California//